-The Justice and Security Research Programme (JSRP) and The Asia Foundation (TAF) are collaborating on a research project exploring Theory of Change (ToC) approaches to international development practice.
-The project was launched in April 2012 and involves staff from both organisations.
+Between 2012 and 2016 the Justice and Security Research Programme (JSRP) and The Asia Foundation (TAF) collaborated on a research project exploring Theory of Change (ToC) approaches to international development practice.
+The project was launched in April 2012 and involved staff from both organisations.
 The research and outputs from the collaboration aim to provide a basis for development organisations to produce more empirically-grounded theories of how change happens, leading to improved development programming.
 The collaboration between a research consortium and an NGO should also allow for better integration of wider social science research findings into tangible meanings for field practitioners.

-A key output from the collaboration is a series of Theories in Practice working papers that will critically interrogate specific interventions by TAF and other development practitioners within the framework of their associated ToC approaches.
-Companion papers will explore aspects of the wider literature on ToC thinking and the ways in which this is being used in current aid programming.
+A key output from the collaboration is the series of Theories in Practice working papers that critically interrogate specific interventions by TAF and other development practitioners within the framework of their associated ToC approaches.
+Companion papers explore aspects of the wider literature on ToC thinking and the ways in which this is being used in current aid programming.

 Researchers from JSRP have been hosted by TAF country offices in Nepal, Sri Lanka, Timor-Leste, Philippines, Cambodia, Pakistan and Myanmar.
 Papers from the collaboration are listed below.

 In September 2016 we were deeply saddened to learn of the untimely death of Svetlana Djurdjevic-Lukic who undertook research on Timor-Leste for the JSRP-TAF collaboration.
 Her paper on community policing marks her insightful contribution to the project.

 Adam, Jeroen and Flaam, Hélène (2016) ‘I am Nobody: Grievances, Organic Members, and the MILF in Muslim Mindanao’, JSRP Paper 29